-- The containers would include silver cups and bowls, among other things used for cooking, eating, or serving. - Silver and gold were used in the building of the tabernacle and the temple.
-The temple in Jerusalem had containers made of silver. - In Bible times, silver coins and silver weights called shekels were used. - Joseph's brothers sold him as a slave for twenty shekels of silver. - Judas was paid thirty silver coins for betraying Jesus.
+- The various containers that are made include silver cups and bowls, and other things used for cooking, eating, or serving. - Silver and gold were used in the building of the tabernacle and the temple.
+The temple in Jerusalem had containers made of silver. - In Bible times, a shekel was a unit of weight, and a purchase was often priced at a certain number of shekels of silver.
+By New Testament times there were silver coins of various weights that were measured in shekels. - Joseph's brothers sold him as a slave for twenty shekels of silver. - Judas was paid thirty silver coins for betraying Jesus.